AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk-reference/ios-sdk-reference-appsflyerlib.md

 [/block]

 **Note:**
+Make sure to use the exact partner ID (PID).
+Failing to do so may result in privacy-preservation breaches.
 To find out the required partner IDs:
 1. Run the [Get active integrations API](https://dev.appsflyer.com/hc/reference/get_v1-integrations) for a list of all active integrations
 2. Use the `media_source_name` values from the [API response](https://dev.appsflyer.com/hc/reference/get_v1-integrations) as input values to the method `partners` array.